 - A mini literacy and or maths assessment to begin learning sessions.

-- A full cognitive and achievement assessment (WJIV) to get a diagnosis.
+- A full cognitive and educational assessment to get a diagnosis.

 - A home learning plan for those who wish to support their child at home.

 If you want to know whether your child is dyslexic or if they are entitled to special assessment conditions this assessment is the one you need.

 Is your child having difficulty with maths at school?